porsche-design-system/porsche-design-system/packages/components/src/components/link-tile/link-tile.usage.md

 - Use basic Link Tile for better perception tests and compact Link Tile for improved spacing (especially on mobile).
 - Use gradient Link Tile when image contrast is insufficient and select images with natural contrast.
 - Use font size for visual hierarchy and customize image type and font size for responsiveness.
-- Use engaging verbs and product names in compact Link-Tile.
+- Use engaging verbs and product names in compact Link Tile.
 Create assets upfront for image processing.

 ##### Don’t: